High school volleyball: Hornets win on Senior Night - Salisbury Post

 It was only their second win in a COVID-shortened season, but it’s one they’ll remember — especially seniors Alli Tuck, Ellen Yang and Massa Sirleaf.

-Tuck (10 kills and four blocks) and Yang (26 assists, 18 digs, 5 kills) were the standouts for the Hornets.
+Tuck (10 kills and four blocks) and Yang (26 assists, 18 digs, 5 kills, 5 aces) were the standouts for the Hornets.
 Sirleaf didn’t play much, but she had an early kill that helped energize her teammates.

 “We’ve had several close matches similar to this, but we weren’t able to win them,” SHS coach Andrea Davis said.
 “But this was Senior Night, and everyone really took that to heart.
 There was a feeling of getting this one for the seniors.”